gwalkey/SSRS_Subscriptions/README.md

 # SSRS_Create_Subscription
-Create SSRS Reporting Services Subscriptions from Powershell
+Create and List SSRS Reporting Services Subscriptions from Powershell

 Based on Code from Jasmin Mistry